 Name of Parent or Legal Guardian (please print):

-By the way, you don’t need to worry about comments that others make on your social media accounts.
+By the way, you don’t need to worry about comments that others make on your social media accounts or in the comment section of your dental website blog.
 The common consensus is that healthcare providers cannot be held liable for postings made by other parties just because they sponsor the venue where is was said.
-However, if something appears on your Facebook wall, for example, that you consider questionable, you should contact your Social Media Consultant here at our office.
+However, if something appears on your Facebook wall or in your dental website blog, for example, that you consider questionable, you should contact your Social Media Consultant here at our office.
 He or she can help you determine whether or not it’s a good idea to delete it.

-This is also another good reason to watch your Facebook wall and other social media tools on a regular basis.
+This is also another good reason to watch your Facebook wall, Instagram account, dental website blog and other social media tools on a regular basis.
 Also, the rule of thumb with any comment is to respond.
 Don’t edit the comment because by doing so you may be considered a co-author.

 So, there you go.
 Hope that helps you think this through—and we hope it helps you not worry about it too much.
 And once again, if you have more concerns or questions, be sure to visit with your own attorney.
 HIPAA compliance related to social networking doesn’t need to be a problem for your practice.